rgagne/twilio_client_phonegap/README.md

+# Fork info

+This fork of the Twilio Client Phonegap plugin bundles the headers and libraries and is self contained, specifically so that it would work with Adobe Build.

 # Twilio Client Phonegap plugins for iOS and Android (version 1.0.7)

 These are Phonegap plugins that expose the same JS API as Twilio Client for web as much as possible, meaning you should be able to use the same Twilio Client code from your web application inside of your Phonegap application with few if any modifications.